The Netherlands Tourism Board: The Focus On Innovation

 We interviewed Charel, to learn about how the Netherlands manage, develop and market their destination.

-At The Netherlands Tourism Board and Conventions (NTBC), we interviewed Charel Van Dam - NBTC Marketing Director, to learn about how the Netherlands manage, develop and market their destination and how they plan for the future to deal with such issues as overcrowding and over-tourism.
+At The Netherlands Board of Tourism and Conventions (NBTC), we interviewed Charel Van Dam - NBTC Marketing Director, to learn about how the Netherlands manage, develop and market their destination and how they plan for the future to deal with such issues as overcrowding and over-tourism.

-At The Netherlands Tourism Board and Conventions (NTBC), we interviewed Charel Van Dam - NBTC Marketing Director, to learn about how the Netherlands manage, develop and market their destination and how they plan for the future to deal with such issues as overcrowding and over-tourism.
+At The Netherlands Board of Tourism and Conventions (NBTC), we interviewed Charel Van Dam - NBTC Marketing Director, to learn about how the Netherlands manage, develop and market their destination and how they plan for the future to deal with such issues as overcrowding and over-tourism.

 The Netherlands focusing on Innovation

-At The Netherlands Tourism Board and Conventions (NTBC), we interviewed Charel Van Dam - NBTC Marketing Director, to learn about how the Netherlands manage, develop and market their destination and how they plan for the future to deal with such issues as overcrowding and over-tourism.
+At The Netherlands Board of Tourism and Conventions (NBTC), we interviewed Charel Van Dam - NBTC Marketing Director, to learn about how the Netherlands manage, develop and market their destination and how they plan for the future to deal with such issues as overcrowding and over-tourism.

 In this case study we will explore: